 Phone: (561) 473-3309

 Injuries of all types happen every day and may be caused by a variety of factors.
-However, when they occur as a direct result of another person or entity not acting in the way they should, the injuries can be harder to accept and possibly even more painful.
+However, when they occur as a direct result of the negligence or misconduct of another person or entity, injured victims may be entitled to compensation.

 Common Personal Injury Actions in Boca Raton

 Personal injury law can apply to any situation where one person or entity causes injury to another through careless or negligent behavior.
 There are many different types of incidents that may warrant a civil claim for monetary damages.

 Our personal injury lawyers handle a range of personal injury matters, including: